Is email marketing dead?

 If you do, you’ll immediately separate yourself from the pack.

-Your email list is one of your most valuable resources, and if you learn how to treat it right, the cost of doing so will pay for itself.
+Your email list is one of your most valuable resources, and if you learn how to treat it right, it will pay for itself many times over.

 Over time, you can start tracking how much money people on your list spend on average.
 This will tell you how much your list is worth.

 If a list of 10,000 people usually spends $50,000 on a campaign, and you run two of those campaigns each year, you could average it out and say that each subscriber is worth $10 a year.

 When you do the math like that, it is easy to see how losing several hundred subscribers could be dangerous to your bottom line.

 Email marketing can help businesses reach a wider audience, drive sales, recover abandoned carts, and further develop your relationship with your audience.

 Offer a downloadable asset, host a giveaway, or provide a free email course.

 CAN-SPAM and GDPR (for Europe) require you to protect user’s privacy and avoid sending emails to purchases lists.